buying a sailboat

 so you found a boat

 Visit the boat.
 Inspect every inch of it, and take plenty of photos and/or videos.
 Take notes, or record your conversations with the owner or inspector.
 There is too much to know and hardly enough time to absorb it all in one go, you'll be grateful to have the notes to refer to afterwards.
 If you know anyone with experience on boats, have them come with you, or show them the listing/photos afterwards and ask them what they think.
 If you think you've found a boat, make an offer.
-Usually, this is done through a sales agent.
+If you are viewing boats that are sold through a broker, you'll go through them to make an offer.

 getting certified